Matthies/RubiChess/README.md

 Ethereal, Stockfish, Pirarucu, Laser, ...
 Thank you for the great list of engines at http://www.computerchess.org.uk/ccrl/4040/ Not mentioned all the other documentation and tools freely available.

+May 2020: I will most probably stop development of RubiChess, so 1.7.3 will be the last version.
+There is no progress to expect without massive copy-and-paste from better engines which is not my intention.
+Also competing with other engines that are just translations of Stockfish to other programming languages (you may have a look at the diff between Booot-6.3.1 and Booot-6.4) is also no motivation.
+So better stop here.